reginaldcg/threejs/README.md

 What the final directory should look like.

-Folders or files that are missing and/or is incomplete should be considered pending.
+Folders or files that are missing and/or incomplete should be considered pending.

 ```text
 THREEJS